 DMU faculty, staff, students, residents, and the medical community.

 - Recognize the timeline and depth of the pandemic's stressors on society, particularly our most vulnerable patients and clinicians.

 - Discuss research demonstrating that many clinicians have experienced some level of trauma.

 - Describe steps to build a stronger culture with tailored well-being programs and peer-to-peer support within health systems.

 Session proposals are now being accepted for the DMU Grand Rounds series!
 Have you encountered an interesting clinical case, seen a patient with a unique history, condition, and/or treatment protocol, or been involved with interprofessional management that improves patient care and treatment outcomes?
 If so, you're invited to help build the series by submitting a session proposal!
 In addition to the rare and unique, cases of more common conditions are also acceptable, and proposals from external members of the broader healthcare community are welcomed and encouraged.
-To learn more about the series and access the submission form, please click the button below.
+Please click the button below to learn more about the series and access the submission form.